Tamas-Gavlider/MyVault/README.md

 ### Typography

 The Nanum Myeongjo font, available via Google Fonts, is a sophisticated serif typeface inspired by traditional Korean calligraphy.
-The font’s graceful curves and sharp serifs make it stand out, giving your design a distinctive and memorable quality.
+The font’s graceful curves and sharp serifs make it stand out, giving to the design a distinctive and memorable quality.
 ### Features

 All pages feature a fully responsive navbar that transforms into a hamburger menu on smaller screens and a [favicon](/static/images/android-chrome-192x192.png) in the browser tab.<br>